 The Leopoldina has been coordinating the Joint Science Conference of the Western Balkans Process / Berlin Process since 2014.
 This platform assembles national representatives of education and science systems from 14 countries.
 It offers recommendations to the Heads of State and Government for the improvement of education and science systems in connection with the accession of the Balkan countries to the EU.
 It facilitates stronger regional cooperation in South Eastern Europe.

-Leopoldina President Jörg Hacker represents the German Federal Government in the European Science Advisors Forum (ESAF), the forum of the chief scientific advisors of the EU member states.
+Prof. Dr. Jörg Hacker, President of the German National Academy of Sciences Leopoldina from 1 March 2010 to 29 February 2020, represents the German Federal Government in the European Science Advisors Forum (ESAF), the forum of the chief scientific advisors of the EU member states.
 He was also a member of the UN Secretary-General’s Scientific Advisory Board (UNSAB) from 2014 to 2016.
 At UNSAB, 26 scientists from all over the world advised the UN Secretary-General on global sustainability issues.